AntonVeselskyi/coding-problems-solutions/docs/codewars/7-kyu/indexed-capitalization.md

-# Indexed capitalization

 ## [Indexed capitalization](https://www.codewars.com/kata/59cfc09a86a6fdf6df0000f1)

 Given a string and an array of integers representing indices, capitalize all letters at the given indices.

 For example: